2nd Light Regiment (Belgium): World War II

 Two regiments were formed out of the Territorial Gendarmerie Police Force of Belgium.
 The 1st and the 2nd Light Regiment.
-As a local Police based unit, the 2nd Light Regiment was formed out of units that had served in the First World War, and thus, already had veterans that can become the base for its manpower.
-Along with the Infantry (Police), the regiments would be supported by platoon engineers and Motorized vehicles, one platoon for one group of the Regiment.
+As a local police based unit, the 2nd Light Regiment was formed out of units that had served in the First World War, and thus, already had veterans that can become the base for its manpower.
+Along with the Infantry (Police), the regiments would be supported by platoon engineers and motorized vehicles, one platoon for one group of the regiment.
 The 2nd Light Regiment was split into two groups.

 At the start of hostilities on May 10, 1940, the 2nd Light Regiment was given command of the 13ID Cyclists from the 13th Infantry Division.
-The groups that made up the 2nd Light Regiment, for the rest of the Battle of Belgium, will be Group I, and Group II.
+The groups that made up the 2nd Light Regiment, for the rest of the Battle of Belgium, were Group I, and Group II.

 Group I had been recalled to Denize and Group II was sent back to Brussels, both now suited for roles carrying out anti-parachute patrolling.
 Supplies from Group I were sent to 16th Infantry Division.
 Group II fortified Brussels with positions.
 Group II then becomes under the command of VI Corp, which had retreated to the K-W line.

 After a breakthrough at Sedan, the Allied Forces abandoned the K-W line.
 Without outside support, the Belgians also had to retreat.
 Group II had to abandon Brussels.
 Group I remains in Denize.
 Group II had to divert most of its forces (4th, 5th, & 6th squadrons) to secure the flanks along the front.
 The remainder retreats back to Melle.
 Group I was ordered to fall back to the headquarters of the High Command, Sint-Denijs-Westrem.

-Group I has to move again, back to Landegem.
+Group I had to move again, back to Landegem.
 The 5th Squadron, after heavy fighting, managed to conduct a withdrawal west, and moved south to join the regiment.
-The rest of the independent Squadrons (4, & 6) will do the same.
+The rest of the independent squadrons (4, & 6) did the same.